bgoonz/GIT_GUIDE_Bgoonz/MANUAL/git-mktag.md

     tag <tagname>
     tagger <tagger>

-followed by some *optional* free-form message (some tags created by older Git may not have `tagger` line).
+followed by some _optional_ free-form message (some tags created by older Git may not have `tagger` line).
 The message, when it exists, is separated by a blank line from the header.
 The message part may contain a signature that Git itself doesn’t care about, but that can be verified with gpg.

-GIT
+## GIT
----

 Part of the [git(1)](git.html) suite